RickySchober/SOFAProject/README.md

 - **Simulation Environment**: SOFA Framework was used to model a pneumatic actuator.
 - **Dataset Generation**:
-  - Random pressure inputs were applied across the actuator’s entire joint space.
+  - Semi-Random pressure inputs were applied to the actuator to ensure data covers the entire joint space.
-  - Resulting actuator states (positions, velocities) were recorded to build a training dataset.
+  - Resulting actuator states (pressure, positions, velocities) were recorded at a regular interval to build a training and testing datasets.
 - **Model Training**:
   - A **Recurrent Neural Network (RNN)** was trained as an **inverse dynamics model**.
   - The RNN maps a desired position to the actuator’s required input pressure.